leoherzog/WundergroundStationForwarder/README.md

 You can see it running in the Executions menu in **View** → **Executions**.
 If you ever make changes to the API keys or enabled services, just run the **Schedule** function again.

-Unfortunately, it looks like the new Wunderground API keys have started expiring 6 months after being generated, so you may need to replace the key in step 3 if that happens.
+Unfortunately, it looks like the new Wunderground API keys have started expiring 6 months after being generated, so you may need to replace the key on Line 7 if that happens.

 ## License